I have a question for you today: Are you on track to reach your sales targets?

 Sales targets: If you are off track

 If you are currently off track, this is a fantastic time to review your marketing strategy and get yourself on track.
 Make a list of every marketing activity you are using as part of your overall marketing strategy and examine how well or how poorly they have been performing for you.
-If you have not yet developed a marketing strategy or you are unsure what one is, this post will help.

 If you are currently using certain types of marketing simply because you see others using it or because it feels comfortable, STOP!

 Here’s a list of 32 questions, to help you get your marketing and business development back on track.
-Oh, and if you have not yet discovered the right marketing for you, here is a list of my top ten marketing tips.
+Oh, and if you have not yet discovered the right marketing for you, here is a list of my top marketing tips.

 Sales targets: What sales targets?